Criminal lawyers for Reckless wounding

 - You are reckless as to causing actual bodily harm to that or any other person.

-AC Law Group represented a client who allegedly stabbed a woman at a party.
-The stabbing was allegedly seen by three different people; however under cross examination, they all gave different versions and described a different weapon.
-Ultimately, it was found that none of the witnesses’ evidence could be considered reliable and in circumstances where there was a complete denial of culpability, he had to find our client not guilty.
+Australian Criminal Law Group represented a client who allegedly stabbed a woman at a party.
+The stabbing was allegedly seen by three different people.
+Under cross examination they all gave different versions and described a different weapon.
+It was found that none of the witnesses’ evidence could be considered reliable and in circumstances where there was a complete denial of culpability.
+He had to find our client not guilty.

 Australian Criminal Law Group represented a person charged with Inflicting grievous bodily harm to person with intent to cause grievous bodily harm after she stabbed her boyfriend.
 Criminal lawyer Joe Correy negotiated with the Director of Public Prosecutions for the charge to be withdrawn and replaced with the offence of Reckless wounding.
 He also argued for the matter to be dealt with in the Local Court.
 The facts were changed to reflect that the defendant was assaulted prior to the stabbing.
 The knife made contact with the victim recklessly but to such a degree that the Magistrate observed it sounded like an accident.
 In the end the client went from facing a jail sentence if found guilty to having no conviction recorded by the Magistrate.